 There are exceptions.
 For example, the EVGA motherboard is specifically designed for overclocking and does not void its warranty when XMP is used.
 That's one less voided warranty out of four.

 Silver Bullet PC's are designed with overclocking completely disabled.
 Though some of our PC's include XMP in BIOS, and though Intel provides a "profile #1" just for overclocking, engaging this feature then voids the warranty.
 We keep these features disabled on purpose to maximize the lifespan of the computer, and to keep things simple for you.
 Our business philosophy caters to a list of consumer objectives adding up to highest-value, which includes reliability, and unfortunately overclocking can put a number of components at risk resulting in a shorter lifespan for the computer.
 Experts at overclocking run considerably less risk, but most PC users are not experts.
-Gamers are taught that its cool to overclock.

 If you are interested in overclocking anyway, then there are ample resources on-line pointing you to some great configurations.
 Here is just a bit of information that might help...